Escadrille SPA.57: History

-On 16 March 1916, the escadrille moved to the front lines near Verdun.
+On 16 March 1916, the squadron moved to the front lines near Verdun.
 It would remain there until incorporated into Groupe de Combat 11 on 1 November 1916.
-The escadrille served with GC 11 through war's end.
+The squadron served with GC 11 through war's end.

-On 24 May 1917, the escadrille was again cited, for having destroyed 20 enemy aircraft and six observation balloons.
+On 24 May 1917, the squadron was again cited, for having destroyed 20 enemy aircraft and six observation balloons.
 This second citation entitled members of the unit to wear the fourragere of the Croix de Guerre.
-The arrival of SPADs late in 1917 changed the unit's name to Escadrille SPA.57.
+The arrival of SPADs late in 1917 changed the unit's name again to SPA 57.

-Closely following the war's end, Escadrille SPA.57 was once again cited for its efforts.
+Closely following the war's end, SPA 57 was once again cited for its efforts.
 It was credited with the destruction of 65 enemy aircraft and 14 observation balloons.